 - what you will do to your research subject and how you can obtain your research result (How do you collect and analyze data?
 How do you formalize or model or represent the problem?
 How do you formalize or model or present your solution?),

 - which method is used to validate your result (Is it a mathematical proof or a controlled experiment or a case study?)

-Please read the following papers to get knowledge about research subjects, research results, data collection and analysis, and research validation.
+Please read the following papers or books to get knowledge about research subjects, research results, data collection and analysis, and research validation.

 - Robert L. Glass et al. (2004).
 An Analysis of Research in Computing Disciplines